kbuor/Kubernetes/statefulset-daemonset-job/README.md

-## Demo 2 - Show restartPolicy in action..., check out backoffLimit: 2 and restartPolicy: Never
+## Show restartPolicy in action..., check out backoffLimit: 2 and restartPolicy: Never

 > We'll want to use Never so our pods aren't deleted after backoffLimit is reached.